termon/placement-handbook/src/pages/preparation.md

 - If the placement tutor or the employer do not support termination of the existing offer then the student should honour their original acceptance of the post and continue with the placement.

->⚠️ **NOTE**: Non-abidance of the guidance above can mean your placement will not be recogisned by the university and thus you will not be awarded your Diploma in Professional Practice
+>⚠️ **NOTE**: Non-abidance of the guidance above can mean your placement will not be recognised by the university and thus you will not be awarded your Diploma in Professional Practice

 ## No Placement Offers

 Students often wonder `Why am I not securing interviews and ultimately job offers?` The main reasons include:

-    - lack of engagement in the placement prepararation process
+    - lack of engagement in the placement preparation process
     - failure to make sufficient/regular placement applications
     - poor quality CV
     - poor interview preparation